 The main active ingredients of kratom are the alkaloids mitragynine and 7-hydroxymitragynine.
 There is evidence that these alkaloids can have analgesic (pain relieving), anti-inflammatory, or muscle relaxant effects.
 For this reason, kratom is often used to ease symptoms of fibromyalgia.

 The plant’s dark green leaves are usually dried and either crushed or powdered.
 You can find fortified kratom powders, usually green or light brown in color.
 These powders also contain extracts from other plants.

 Kratom is also available in paste, capsule, and tablet form.
 In the United States, kratom is mostly brewed as a tea for the self-management of pain and opioid withdrawal.

 According to the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), a small dose that produces stimulant effects is just a few grams.
 The effects usually happen within 10 minutes after ingesting it and can last up to 1 1/2 hours.
 These effects can include:

 - reduced motor coordination

-A larger dose of between 10 and 25 grams of dried leaves can cause a sedative effect, with feelings of calmness and euphoria.
+A larger dose of between 10 and 25 grams of dried leaves can have a sedative effect, with feelings of calmness and euphoria.
 This could last for up to six hours.

 Also, the production of kratom hasn’t been regulated.
-The FDA does not monitor the safety or purity of herbs.
+The FDA doesn’t monitor the safety or purity of herbs.
 There are no established standards for safely producing this drug.

 Reported side effects of long-term use of kratom include: